-- All authorised time worked by employees in excess of ordinary hours of work is overtime. - All overtime worked by shift workers is paid at the rate of double time. - Wherever reasonably practicable, an employee who has worked overtime must have at least 10 consecutive hours off duty between successive shifts. - By mutual agreement, time off in lieu of payment can be taken (calculated on a time for time basis). - In the case of casual employees, overtime payments (including the casual loading) are as follows: - \circ where time and a half is applicable, the overtime rate is 170% of the base hourly rate; and - where double time is applicable, the overtime rate is 230% of the base hourly rate. - note: a different formula is used when casual employees are working overtime at double time.
+- All authorised time worked by employees in excess of ordinary hours of work is overtime. - All overtime worked by shift workers is paid at the rate of double time. - Wherever reasonably practicable, an employee who has worked overtime must have at least 10 consecutive hours off duty between successive shifts. - By mutual agreement, time off in lieu of payment can be taken (calculated on a time for time basis). - In the case of casual employees, overtime payments (including the casual loading) are as follows: - $\circ$ $\;$ where time and a half is applicable, the overtime rate is 170% of the base hourly rate; and - where double time is applicable, the overtime rate is 230% of the base hourly rate.

-When overtime is worked Overtime rates

-(except shift workers)

-Monday to Friday Time and a half for the first 3 hours and double time after that.
+When overtime is worked (except shift workers) Overtime rates Monday to Friday Time and a half for the first 3 hours and double time after that.
 Saturday Time and a half for the first 3 hours and double time after that.
 Sunday Double time.
 Public holiday Double time and a half.

-An employee recalled to duty after leaving work (minimum payment of 2 hours) ^A The appropriate rate of overtime as outlined above.
+An employee recalled to duty after leaving work (minimum payment of 2 hours) A The appropriate rate of overtime as outlined above.

-An employee required to present for overtime on a Saturday, Sunday or public holiday is entitled to a minimum payment of 2 hours.
+\An employee required to present for overtime on a Saturday, Sunday or public holiday is entitled to a minimum payment of 2 hours.
 The employee is not required to work the full 2 hours if the work is completed in a shorter period. ^ Time spent getting to and from work must be counted as time worked if the employee is rostered on call or on availability.